 Have you seen them?
 They’re back in the supermarkets—even our little small-town grocery store—big, shiny, alluring strawberries pretending to be on sale at $5 for a two-pound container.
 Do you know how fast a family of six-going-on-seven can inhale two pounds of strawberries?
 What family can afford to wolf down five dollars in one juicy, delirious, ten-minute frenzy?
 Not mine, that’s for sure.

 And yet…yesterday I succumbed.
 When I placed the bowl of berries on the table after the broccoli had been dutifully dispensed with, oh how the children celebrated!
 What jubilant praises rang out, what an outpouring of gratitude for the beneficence of their marvelous mother!
-I’m telling you, the show of appreciation topped the songs sung by Bill Cosby’s children when he fed them chocolate cake for breakfast.

 (Their praise might have been tempered somewhat had they known what I was planning for my own dessert, after they were all in bed.
 While they snoozed in ignorance above stairs, I claimed the privilege of the eight-months-pregnant woman and treated myself to a giant helping of strawberry shortcake.
 Veteran readers of this blog may recall my fondness for confections consisting of berries, cake, and whipped cream.)